Last week, I said I would be introducing you to the main character of my upcoming novel.

 Afraid she is going to make a wrong decision, Amanda follows the advice of a friend and decides to take a sabbatical.
 She takes off, leaving her husband to cope with the children as well as his ministry.
 Before she leaves, her friend gives her a copy of a book to study while she is away, saying that this would help her understand and solve her problems.

 She leaves a note for her husband and suggests he gets a copy of the book himself and see if they can together sort things out.
 She promises to keep in touch but asks him not to try and follow her.

 Questions for Amanda

 Will Owen look for her?
 Will he get the book?
 When will he be able to read it when he’s now learning firsthand what Amanda’s life was like?
 How will he cope with the children, the curious congregation, and his packed schedule which he can no longer cover?
-How will the congregation react to the news that they have a runaway minister’s wife?
+How will the congregation react to the news that they have a runaway pastor’s wife?
 Will either of them ever learn about their motivational gifts?
 And will Amanda—or Mandy—ever be able to return to Owen after her break?

 Question for you:

 Last week, I asked for suggestions re a name for this book.
 Thank you to those who offered input.
 I have now gone with the name: